dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/1x-to-2x.md

 All the features of ASP.NET Core 2.0 and Entity Framework Core 2.0 are included in the metapackage.

 ASP.NET Core 2.0 projects targeting .NET Framework should continue to reference individual NuGet packages.
-An upgrade of each package reference to 2.0 is required:
+Update the `Version` attribute of each `<PackageReference />` node to 2.0.0.

+For example, here's the list of `<PackageReference />` nodes used in a typical ASP.NET Core 2.0 project targeting .NET Framework:

 [!code-xml[Main](../1x-to-2x/samples/AspNetCoreDotNetFx2.0App/AspNetCoreDotNetFx2.0App/AspNetCoreDotNetFx2.0App.csproj?range=9-22)]

 <a name="dot-net-cli-tool-reference"></a>

 ## Update .NET Core CLI tools
-Update the `Version` attributes of each `<DotNetCliToolReference />` node to the 2.0 version:
+In the *.csproj* file, update the `Version` attribute of each `<DotNetCliToolReference />` node to 2.0.0.

+For example, here's the list of CLI tools used in a typical ASP.NET Core 2.0 project targeting .NET Core 2.0:

 [!code-xml[Main](../1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App.csproj?range=13-17)]